-As the world's largest river cruise line, Viking River Cruises is pretty much a household name, thanks to its extensive marketing and links with television programs such as Downton Abbey.
-If you're thinking about taking a cruise in Europe -- the heart of river cruise territory -- you might also want to take a look at Scenic, the Australian-owned line that started life as a motor coach tour operator in its homeland in 1986.
-Since it entered river cruising in 2008.
-Scenic has offered similar itineraries to Viking on an all-inclusive basis.
+As the world's largest river cruise line, Viking River Cruises is pretty much a household name, thanks to its extensive marketing and links with television programs such as "Downton Abbey" and the radio station Classic FM.
+If you're thinking about taking a cruise in Europe -- the heart of river cruise territory -- you might also want to take a look at Scenic, the Australian-owned line that started life as a coach tour operator in its homeland in 1986.
+Since it entered river cruising in 2008, Scenic has offered similar itineraries to Viking River Cruises on an all-inclusive basis.

 On Scenic, you'll lose your deposit for cancellations more than 90 days before departure, 50 percent from 62 to 90 days and loss of the full fare for canceling 61 days or less before departure.

 Both Viking and Scenic include daily shore excursions in their fares, which are typically guided walking tours around town and coach trips to visit castles and wineries.
-Both lines use local guides and passengers are issued personal audio headset systems so they don't miss a word.
-Viking offers additional excursions, such as theater and ballet performances, for an additional fee.
+Both lines use local guides and passengers are issued with personal audio headset systems so they don't miss a word.
+Viking offers additional excursions, such as theatre and ballet performances, for an additional fee.

-Choose Viking if you want to focus on the main highlights
+Choose Viking if You Want to Focus on the Main Highlights

-Choose Scenic if you enjoy flexibility
+Choose Scenic if You Enjoy Flexibility

 Many itineraries are similar, and Viking's size means passengers are likely to get the cruise they want on the date of their choice.
 The large number of Viking vessels mean the company is better equipped to deal with the low water levels that have plagued European rivers in recent years; switching passengers to identical vessels further upstream or downstream to avoid the affected areas and enabling them to continue their cruise with the minimum of disruption.

 It should be noted that although the lines describe their vessels as Longships and Space-Ships, they are exactly the same size at 443 feet in length (the maximum allowed on European rivers).
-Although Viking has more cabins, it has created extra public space at the front of its Longships by blunting the bow to create the Aquavit Terrace; while Scenic has fewer cabins and uses the resulting space for additional public areas such as a gym.
+Although Viking has more cabins, it has created extra public space at the front of its Longships by blunting the bow to create the Aquavit Terrace; while Scenic has fewer cabins and uses the resulting space for additional public areas such as a gym

 Viking Longships have 95 cabins in five categories.
 Water level cabins, with a fixed window, are 150 square feet; French Balcony cabins measure 135 square feet; and Veranda Cabins are 205 square feet in total.
 Veranda Suites are 275 square feet and the two Explorer Suites are 445 square feet.
 There are no single or disabled cabins.

 Scenic also has five categories on its 85-cabin Space-Ships; while they are called suites, they all comprise one room in varying sizes.
 Standard Suites on the lower deck are 160 square feet, and Balcony Suites are between 205 and 250 square feet.
-These cabins, and ones in higher categories have "sun lounge" balconies, which are fully retractable glass windows that lower to let in fresh air and can be closed off from the rest of the cabin with folding glass doors.
+These cabins, and ones in higher categories, have "sun lounge" balconies, which are fully retractable glass windows that lower to let in fresh air and can be closed off from the rest of the cabin with folding glass doors.
 Junior Suites are 240 to 250 square feet, Royal Suites 305 to 360 square feet and the two Royal Panorama Suites measure up to an impressive 475 square feet, among the largest you'll find on rivers.
-For solo travelers, there is one single cabin that is 129 square feet.
+For solo travellers, there is one single cabin that is 129 square feet.
 There is also one wheelchair accessible cabin.

 If you want to step outside your cabin and sit on a "proper" balcony, or want a suite that lives up to the name and is made up of two rooms rather than one large space, then go for Viking.

-Choose Scenic if you want to be pampered
+Choose Scenic if You Want to be Pampered

 The attractive indoor/outdoor Aquavit Terrace at the front of Viking Longships is available for a lighter breakfast, lunch and dinner.
-There is a similar set up in the lounge on the Space-Ships, plus a cafe serving sweet and savory snacks outside dining times.
+There is a similar set up in the lounge on the Space-Ships, plus a cafe serving sweet and savoury snacks outside dining times.

-Both lines offer an enrichment program when the ships are sailing and on some evenings in port.
+Both lines offer an enrichment programme when the ships are sailing and on some evenings in port.
 On both lines these include cooking demonstrations, talks and performances by local musicians, singers and dancers.
 Viking errs toward more in-depth sessions, such as illustrated talks on a country's history and geography, while Scenic often presents participatory activities that might include an onboard Viennese waltz lesson when the ship is docked in Vienna.

 With Viking, the destinations are the stars of the show, so although passengers travel in comfort they won't find any onboard extras such as pools, gyms, bikes or a spa.
 The only nod to fitness is a walking track on the upper deck.
 If required, the onboard concierge can book hair appointments and spa treatments at various ports of call.

 Scenic goes the extra mile on the fitness front.
 In addition to a walking track on the sun deck, its ships have small gyms with cardio equipment and free weights.
 Electrically assisted bicycles, which passengers can use on a first-come-first serve basis and on guided tours, are also available.
-There is a splash pool on the upper deck and a massage room, offering for fee treatments.
+There is a splash pool on the upper deck and a massage room, offering for-fee treatments.